Boulder's Airport

 Frequently Asked Questions

 Boulder Municipal Airport is not served by commercial airlines.
-If you are visiting the Denver/Boulder area, we suggest flying into Denver International Airport.
-Several shuttle services and a public bus service (RTD SkyRide) provide ground transportation between Denver International Airport and the Boulder area.
+Visitors to the area can fly in via Denver International Airport or Rocky Mountain Metro Airport.
+Several ground shuttle services and a public bus service, RTD SkyRide, provide ground transportation between Denver International Airport and the Boulder area.

-View the Aircraft Noise wepbage for more information.
+Visit the Leasing Information webpage for more information.

 The city is responsible for the safe and efficient operation and maintenance of the airport.
 The city works to balance the impacts of airport operations and the needs of airport users with the needs of the community.